1996–97 Football League: Third Division

 In their second season under the management of John Deehan and ownership of ambitious chairman Dave Whelan, Wigan finished champions of Division Three, with striker Graeme Jones being the league's top scorer with 31 goals.
-Carlisle United finished runners-up behind them on goal difference, one season after relegation, and Fulham clinched the final automatic promotion place in their final season under the chairmanship of Jimmy Hill.
-The West London club was then taken over by Harrods owner Mohammed al Fayed.
+Fulham finished runners-up behind them on goals scored in their final season under the chairmanship of Jimmy Hill.
+The West London club was then taken over by Harrods owner Mohamed al-Fayed.
+Carlisle United clinched the final automatic promotion spot, one season after relegation.
 The final promotion place was won by Northampton Town, who ended their seven-year stay in the league's basement division by defeating Swansea City with John Frain goal in the last minute of extra time in the playoff final.

 16th placed Leyton Orient made a move for 47-year-old former England goalkeeper Peter Shilton in December, with the veteran shot-stopper making nine league appearances and becoming the first player in English football to make a total of 1,000 league appearances before leaving the Brisbane Road side at the end of the season.

 Brighton, deep in debt and faced with being left homeless through the sale of the Goldstone Ground, looked doomed by Christmas as they trailed the rest of the Division Three sides by a long distance.
 However, an incredible improvement in form during the second half of the season made survival appear like a realistic target by April, and they went into the final game of the season off the bottom of the table against a Hereford United side who were their hosts on the final day.
 Brighton need at least a draw to survive, while victory would keep Hereford in the league.
 A Kerry Mayo own goal put the Edgar Street side ahead and Brighton looked set to go down to the Conference a mere 14 years after being FA Cup finalists and side in the old First Division, before equalizing late on in the game through new signing Robbie Rienelt, securing their Division Three survival and ending Hereford's 25-year stay in the league.
 Brighton were then faced with several weeks of uncertainty about their future as the search for a new home continued, ending when a groundsharing deal was agreed with Gillingham in Kent.

 Coming up from the Conference were Macclesfield Town, who had overturned a wide lead by Kidderminster Harriers during the second half of the season to clinch the Conference title on the final day of the season and claim the Football League status which they had been denied two years earlier when their Moss Rose stadium failed to meet the league's capacity requirements.
 The necessary work had since taken place, ensuring that the Cheshire side did not suffer the same disappointment again.